kostafey/ejc-sql/README.md

-If you want to see the full text of some field (e.g. the full text of `CLOB` field) despite `ejc-set-column-width-limit`, and your `ejc-result-table-impl` is `'ejc-result-mode` you can select single-record result set (e.g. `SELECT * FROM table WHERE id = 1`).
+If you want to see the full text of some field (e.g. the full text of `CLOB` field) despite `ejc-set-column-width-limit`, and your `ejc-result-table-impl` is `'ejc-result-mode` you can select a single-record result set (e.g. `SELECT * FROM table WHERE id = 1`).

 If you want to see the full text of some field with newlines in case of